 Systems analyst salary by seniority

-The average salary range of a system analyst is between $53,000 to $110,000 per year in the United States.
-However, the average systems analyst salary can vary based on multiple factors, like location, industry, job experience, education, and skill specialization.
+The average pay range of a system analyst is between $52,000 to $104,000 per year in the United States.
+However, the average systems analyst salary estimates can vary based on multiple factors, like location, industry, work experience level, education, and skill specialization.

-According to Payscale, the average systems analyst salary breaks down as follows:
+According to Payscale, the average systems analyst base salary breaks down as follows:

-According to the latest BLS report, the highest salaries are reported in industries involving aerospace product and parts manufacturing.
+According to the 2023 BLS report, the highest salaries are reported in personal services industries and computer and peripheral equipment manufacturing.
 The states with the highest salary for a systems analyst also have a high cost of living and a high concentration of corporations and Fortune 500 companies.
 These include the following:

 On the other hand, systems analysts are concerned with the bigger picture.
 They build the bridge between IT and business, consulting with managers and analyzing an organization’s needs to determine what systems, hardware, and procedures make them more efficient and productive.